 A documented risk assessment must be carried out for all underground work and must include sight surveys for utility lines.

 A documented risk assessment must be carried out for all lifting operations and for the use of mobile cranes and excavators, taking specific account of overhead utility lines.

 Train personnel on how to work around overhead or underground lines, mark them adequately on the ground, and stay at least ten feet away from overhead power lines.

 For more on the specifics of maintaining proper safety around utility lines, check out the new video:

 More From Frick & Frack

 Check out past episodes right here!
-Better yet, subscribe to our Safety Video Blog email notification list so you don’t miss any!
+Better yet, subscribe to the Oldcastle Building Solutions Safety Video Blog email notification list so you don’t miss any!